isabella232/dynamic-media-classic.en-1/help/image-editing-options-upload.md

 ## Cropping white space from images

-To automatically crop white-space pixels from an image, select the Crop menu and choose Trim.
+To automatically crop white-space pixels from an image, on the Upload Job Options dialog box, click **[!UICONTROL Crop Options]**.
+In the **[!UICONTROL Crop]** drop-down list, choose **[!UICONTROL Trim]**.
 Then choose these options:

-* **Trim Away Based On** - Choose whether to crop based on color or transparency:
+* **Trim Away Based On** - From this drop-down list, choose whether to crop based on color or transparency:

   * **Color** - Choose the **[!UICONTROL Color]** option.
 Then, from the **[!UICONTROL Corner]** drop-down list, select the corner of the image with the color that best represents the white-space color you want to crop.

   * **Transparency** - Choose the Transparency option.

 * **Tolerance** - Drag the slider to specify a tolerance from 0 through 1:

   * **Trimming based on color** - Specify 0 to crop pixels only if they exactly match the color you selected in the corner of the image.
 Numbers closer to 1 allow for more color difference.

   * **Trimming based on transparency** - Specify 0 to crop pixels only if they are transparent; numbers closer to 1 allow for more transparency.

 ## Cropping manually from the sides of images